oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 image: ohw18-hacking2.JPG
 ---

+Last year, OceanHackWeek was held completely virtual, with both an US East and West Coast events.
+This move to virtual was a great success that allowed for more participation, but it was difficult for other time zones to participate.
+This year, we have learned from that and intend to have recorded tutorials with interactive discussions and project work sessions held in 3 different time zones that should work for most people.

-OceanHackWeek 2020 is a small, hands-on, interactive virtual workshop focused on data science and oceanography that will be held during **August 10-14, 2020**.
-Join us for five days of tutorials, data exploration, software development and community networking!
+Hybrid OceanHackWeek 2021 is a small, hands-on, interactive in-person and virtual workshop focused on data science and oceanography that will be held during **August 2-6, 2021**.
+Join us for four days of tutorials, data exploration, software development and community networking!

-**To apply, please [fill out this form](https://form.jotform.com/201774238098159) by July 13, 2020.**
+**To apply, please [fill out this form](https://form.jotform.com/201774238098159) by June 10, 2021.**
-Accepted applicants will be notified no later than July 22, 2020.
+Accepted applicants will be notified no later than June 14, 2021.
-We expect to accommodate approximately 50 participants.
+We expect to accommodate approximately 50-100 participants.

-**Formal daily activities will take place over a period of up to 3 hours per day, tentatively 10am-1pm US PDT / 1-4pm US EDT / 17:00-20:00 UTC.** Formal daily activities includes tutorials and project check-in with the entire group, but excludes actual project time.
+**Formal daily activities will take place over a period of up to 3 hours per day.** Formal daily activities includes tutorials and project check-in with the entire group, but excludes actual project time.

 For additional questions, please email <a href="mailto:oceanhkw@uw.edu" target="_blank">oceanhkw@uw.edu</a>.